-There is much that small businesses can accomplish through posting organic content to Facebook—developing an audience, building brand visibility, and engendering social shares of their best content.
+Small businesses can accomplish so much through posting original content to Facebook—developing an audience, building brand visibility, and engendering social shares of their best content.
 However, to really get the best results from Facebook, organic reach is insufficient; it must be paired with an investment in paid ads.
 Fortunately for small business owners, Facebook’s built-in ad platform is a robust tool that offers many opportunities for targeted advertising.
 When used strategically, it’s an investment that can pay off handsomely.

 When it comes to marketing, it’s generally a good idea not to put all your eggs in one basket.
 This is certainly true for retailers, who face a number of questions about how online consumers seek and find new products—via Amazon, or through Google, Bing, and Yahoo.
 The answer, of course, is a little bit of both, but really understanding it requires a nuanced perception of the consumer journey.